khhandrea/chemical-autoencoder/README.md

 # Chemical AutoEncoder
 ------
-Comparing ASK1 Activation from Chemical AutoEncoder latent space and fingerprint plots
+Comparing molecules from the chemical autoEncoder latent space and fingerprint plots and its example

 ## setup
 virtual conda environment with rdkit (environment.yml)